-Clear this check box to have the console display full error messages including their complete stack traces, when an error occurs during execution.
+Clear this checkbox to have the console display full error messages including their complete stack traces, when an error occurs during execution.

 In this text box, specify optional VM arguments to be passed to the VM where the XSLT script is executed.
-These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click the button and and type the text in the VM Arguments dialog box, that opens.
+These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click to expand the textbox and type the text there.

 If no folder is specified in text box, the working directory will be the one where the XSLT script file is located.

 When you edit a run configuration (but not a run configuration template), you can specify the following options: